Audiofi1/agent-memory-loom/DEPLOY.md

-# Deploying Narwhal — the easy way (no CLI, no private keys)

-You do **not** need to install anything or share any keys.
-The smart contract is already compiled and bundled into the app.

-## One-click deploy (recommended)

 1. Open the app and click **Connect Wallet** → choose **Slush**.
 2. Make sure your Slush wallet is on **Testnet** and has some testnet SUI